cybertec-postgresql/ora_migrator/README.md

 from Oracle to PostgreSQL which can be used for almost zero down time migration from Oracle.
 See [Replication](#replication) for details.

+Note that since schema names are usually in upper case in Oracle, you will need to use upper case schema names for the `only_schemas` parameter of the `db_migrator` functions.

  [migrator]: https://github.com/cybertec-postgresql/db_migrator
  [fdw]: http://laurenz.github.io/oracle_fdw/